 Just-In: ASUU Suspends Strike.

-Reports just coming in has it that the Academic Staff Union of Universities (ASUU), after their meeting this evening, has announced a conditional suspension of the strike it embarked upon five weeks ago.
+Reports just coming in has it that the Academic Staff Union of Universities (ASUU), after their meeting this evening, has announced a conditional suspension of the strike it embarked upon last year.

 ASUU’s decision followed a closed door meeting with a Federal Government team, led by Minister of Employment, Dr. Chris Ngige, which held on Thursday in Abuja.

 The National President of the union, Professor Biodun Ogunyemi, while briefing the press on Thursday in Abuja, said the strike is suspended conditionally with effect from 12.01 a.m on Friday, February 8.

 “However, should Government fail to fulfil its part of the agreement as reflected in the 2019 Memorandum of Action, ASUU shall resume its suspended strike as the union deems it necessary,” he said.

 In his address, the minister said eight areas of disagreements were discussed and resolved by the two parties.

 According to him, we have dealt with all the eight contending issues and some of them have been implemented.